3 Girl Scouts, adult killed when truck driver hits troop in Wisconsin

 Breaking News Emails

-An adult woman was also killed in the crash, which occurred around 11:41 a.m. on County Highway P in Lake Hallie, a village northeast of Eau Claire.
-The Ford F-150 was traveling northbound when it crossed over a lane of traffic and into the ditch, where it struck the group, Lake Hallie police Sgt.
+A woman was also killed in the crash, which occurred about 11:41 a.m. on County Highway P in Lake Hallie, a village in Chippewa County northeast of Eau Claire.
+The Ford F-150 was traveling north when it crossed over a lane into the ditch, where it struck the group, Lake Hallie police Sgt.
 Daniel Sokup said.

 The driver, identified as Colton Treu, 21, of Chippewa Falls, fled the scene but later turned himself in, police said.
 It was not immediately clear what charges he could face.
-A phone number for Treu could not immediately be found, and it was unclear if he has an attorney.
+A phone number for Treu could not immediately be found, and it was unclear whether he had an attorney.

-"The Lake Hallie Police Department would like to extend our deepest sympathies to the families involved,” Sokup said in a statement Saturday evening, noting that the investigation remains ongoing.
+"The Lake Hallie Police Department would like to extend our deepest sympathies to the families involved," Sokup said in a statement Saturday evening, adding that the investigation was continuing.

-A relative of one of the uninjured girls told the Minneapolis Star-Tribune that the children were area Girl Scouts in the fourth grade at Halmstad Elementary School in Chippewa Falls.
+A relative of one of the uninjured girls told the Star-Tribune newspaper of Minneapolis that the children were area Girl Scouts in the fourth grade at Halmstad Elementary School in Chippewa Falls.

 They were all wearing bright safety vests and were accompanied by several adults, the relative said.